 There is abundant evidence that ecosystems, especially agroecosystems, with higher plant diversity have higher densities of predators and parasitoids.
 Most work on this phenomenon searches for hypothesized direct, positive effects of plant diversity on natural enemies and the subsequent indirect negative effects on herbivores.
 An overlooked angle is how plant heterogeneity directly influences the physiological ability of herbivores to defend themselves against their enemies and quantifies the resulting changes in herbivore density and population dynamics.
 We proposed and are using field mesocosms to test a novel hypothesis: the plant variability-gut acclimation hypothesis.
 This hypothesis posits that plant chemical variability constrains herbivore anti-predator defenses by frequently requiring herbivores to change their gut morphology and physiology to keep up with changing plant defenses and nutrients.
 This gut acclimation process requires time and energy, and the plant variability-gut acclimation hypothesis proposes that these costs will constraint how and when herbivores can mount anti-predator defenses.
 One consequence of this hypothesis is stronger top-down control of herbivores in heterogeneous plant populations.
 The results of this work will reveal how plant diversity acts through a physiological mechanism to influence the dynamics of an important predator-prey interaction and has the potential to form the basis for a novel and sustainable insect pest management strategy.
 (Wetzel & Thaler 2016)

-2. How does temperature variability influence the dynamics of plant-herbivore-predator systems?
+2. How do climate variability and extreme weather influence the dynamics of plant-herbivore-predator systems?

 Climate change is leading to changes in not just temperature averages but also temperature variabilities.
 In particular, extreme high temperature events—heat waves—are predicted to become more common.
 Most ecological climate change studies focus on the consequences of changes in temperature averages, overlooking the effects of temperature variability.
 This is a limitation because thermal stress is most important at temperature extremes.
 Moreover, the nonlinearity of thermal performance curves, especially for ectotherms like insects, leads temperature variability to influence performance through nonlinear averaging.
 The Wetzel Lab is using thermal experiments in the lab and field to parameterize thermally realistic models of insect predator-prey dynamics.
 This work is revealing the fundamental role of temperature variability in ecological dynamics and will allow us to predict how pest control in agricultural ecosystems will change because of the increased variability associated with climate change.

-3. How do plants influence density-dependent herbivore population dynamics?
+3. How do plants influence herbivore population dynamics?

 Density-dependent population dynamics—correlations between demographic rates and population density—is a central concept in ecology.
 Surprisingly, we are only beginning to learn how plants influence density-dependence in herbivore population dynamics and how this alters spatiotemporal patterns of herbivore abundance.
 We have addressed this issue with the sagebrush stem-galling fly (Eutreta diana).
 Like many species of herbivores that are specialized on just a few host-plant species, E. diana exhibits strikingly high variation in density among individuals of its host plant but low variation in density through time.
 Using observational data and field experiments, we have shown that this spatiotemporal abundance pattern can be attributed to density-dependent herbivore survival that varies in intensity among individual host-plants at fine spatial scales.
 Heterogeneity in density-dependence among plants made the population dynamics on the average plant unimportant relative to the population dynamics on the rare plants with weak density-dependence.
 This result is surprising because ecologists typically focus on population dynamics parameters at large spatiotemporal scales, but this work shows that spatial variation in the strength of density-dependence within populations can also influence abundance patterns.
 Moreover, spatial heterogeneity in the strength of plant-mediated density-dependence serves as a potentially general explanation for the temporally stable and spatially variable pattern of population dynamics exhibited by specialist insect herbivores.
 (Wetzel 2014, Wetzel & Strong 2015)